kabelincho/LG-Smart-Diagnostics-modem/README.md

 Initially a demodulator for LG Smart Diagnostics acoustic signals

 LG Smart Diagnostics on home appliances appears to be using 4-MFSK for transmitting data using tones over an acoustic link either directly to a smartphone application or via a telephony carrier to support centers.
-The symbol rate appears to be ~25Hz.
+The symbol rate appears to be ~24Hz.
+Actual recored symbols appear to be ~1846 samples long at 44.1ksps average over a 65 symbol burst, implying a symbol rate of ~23.89 sym/sec.

 The necessity to have robust transmission even after potentially multiple encoding and transcoding stages, as common in modern voice telecomms has led LG to adopt a very robust an low bitrate form of signaling - FSK.
 4 tones, 1.4kHz, 1.55kHz, 1.75kHz and 1.95kHz are used to transmit digital data.
 These frequencies fall confortably within narrowband voice transmission bandidth of ~3.5kHz.
 These are also out of the DTMF tone range in order not to interfere with the telephone network.